William9923/gyarados.nvim/README.md

 Actually, I still use fully fledge IDE for work.
 But, along the time, I like coding with vim more.
 It makes you enter a "zen" like state (because it isn't included with all of those annoying GUI).
 There are times where using fully fledge IDE is much more better (like refactoring or coding alot of boilerplate code), and there are time where using vim is actually make more sense (like when you need to test some part of code & just want to edit code fast).
 Again, different tool for different usecase.

 Not gonna lie, after trying a bunch of code editor, I find it really boring to code on normal IDE.
-Vim on the other hand, somewhat give you challenge and reward for practicing the art of coding (the more you do it, the faster you are), similar to how you leveling up a character in a game.
+Vim on the other hand, it feels like an instrument.
+It somehow give you challenge and reward for practicing the art of editing code (the more you do it, the faster you are), similar to how you play an instrument.
 It motivate me more, and it make my work become more and more exciting.

 Also, after a lot of research, most of the feature that I "typically" use in IDE (formatting, searching, debugging, editting, refactoring, goto definition, peek docs, etc ...) is provided in neovim :D.